Alabama vs. Maryland Predictions & Picks - NCAA Tournament Second Round

 - Pick OU:

-Alabama's record against the spread this season is 20-12-0, and Maryland's is 20-11-0.
-The Crimson Tide have hit the over in 15 games, while Terrapins games have gone over 11 times.
-The teams score an average of 152.9 points per game, 8.4 more points than this matchup's total.
-Alabama is 4-6 against the spread and 8-2 overall over its last 10 contests, while Maryland has gone 6-4 against the spread and 6-4 overall.
+Alabama has a 20-12-0 record against the spread this season compared to Maryland, who is 20-11-0 ATS.
+The Crimson Tide have a 15-17-0 record hitting the over, while games involving the Terrapins have a record of 11-20-0 when it comes to hitting the over.
+The teams score 152.9 points per game, 10.4 more points than this matchup's total.
+Alabama is 4-6 against the spread and 8-2 overall over its past 10 games, while Maryland has gone 6-4 against the spread and 6-4 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.